Uvacoder/port-scriptype/readme.md

 # Development notes

+lastCommitHash=`sh scripts/tasks/get-last-commit-hash.sh` - I removed from the dev and build

 - Change index.hbs (not index.html)
 - Changes can be previewed locally by running `npm run dev` and `serve .` in seperate shells.